Wayne Memorial Hospital Food Prescription Program

 UP TO 200 PATIENTS TO PARTICIPATE

-In an effort to help individuals with chronic condition better manage their conditions, Wayne Memorial Hospital Community Health Manager and program coordinator Carol Kneier said a nearly $300,000, three-year grant from the AllOne Foundation will help the hospital target these patients for nutritional support.
+In an effort to help individuals with chronic condition better manage their conditions, Wayne Memorial Hospital Community Health Manager and program coordinator Carol Kneier said a nearly $300,000, three-year grant from the AllOne Foundation will help the hospital target these patients for nutritional support, launched in September 2020.

 She said in the first year, 100 patients will be selected for the program, which will include a meeting with a dietitian for a consultation and a weekly box of food designed to provide one healthy meal a day.
 The patients will receive ongoing support including nutrition education, healthy eating advice and follow up with their doctor.